 Our typical workshop has twelve participants.
 Generally, ten participants will pay the full fee and two will receive financial assistance.
 Workshop applicants who are able to pay the full fee are reviewed on a rolling basis; those seeking financial assistance are reviewed together at a later date.
 Therefore, applying to a workshop through the financial assistance process is more competitive.
 If you can afford to attend without financial assistance, we recommend that you do not apply for assistance as this process will reduce your chances of being accepted into the workshop.

 We urge you to make lodging reservations as soon as possible.
 Key West is among the most sought-after winter destinations in the country, and availability is limited.
 The lodging guide on our website offers a number of good recommendations.
-Many offer discounts to KWLS participants, and all are located in Old Town, Key West’s walkable/bikeable historic neighborhood.
+Many offer discounts to KWLS participants, and most are located in Old Town, Key West’s walkable/bikeable historic neighborhood.
 You can also call the good people at Vacation Key West (305-295-9500) for assistance with current rates and availabilities at a number of places.

 The easiest route is to fly into Key West (airport code: EYW).
 Good connections are available on Delta and American Airlines via Miami (MIA), Fort Lauderdale (FLL), and Atlanta (ATL) and on U.S. Airways via Charlotte (CLT).
-It’s possible to save a bit of money by flying into Fort Lauderdale or Miami and taking the airport shuttle to Key West (keysshuttle.com), but keep in mind that the drive will add as much as 4-5 hours to the trip.
+It’s possible to save a bit of money by flying into Fort Lauderdale or Miami and taking the bus (greyhound.com) or airport shuttle to Key West (keysshuttle.com), but keep in mind that the drive will add as much as 4-5 hours to the trip.
 Key West itself is very small; if you stick to the options on our lodging guide, you’ll likely be able to walk from your hotel to Seminar and/or Workshop locations, and you can rent a bicycle to explore further.
 You really don’t need a car.

 All payments are fully refundable until June 30, or 60 days from date of payment, whichever is later.
 After this date, deposits are strictly nonrefundable.